top of page

 • Limit what you bring with you to your shift.
 There will be no storage space.
 Keep your wallet, cell phone and keys on your person or wear a small shoulder/waist bag

 • Avoid bringing valuables.
-The TD Niagara Jazz Festival accepts no responsibility for lost or stolen items.
+Niagara Jazz Festival accepts no responsibility for lost or stolen items.

-**The TD Niagara Jazz Festival reserves the right to release a Volunteer relationship with TD NJF at any time.
+** Niagara Jazz Festival reserves the right to release a Volunteer relationship with NJF at any time.
 Volunteer release will NOT be discussed on site or during an event.
 Staff will address the issue in a respectful way within a reasonable time frame upon request by a Volunteer.

 bottom of page